 Best use case for Oracle: If you’re a large organization that needs to manage a massive amount of data, Oracle could be the ideal choice.

 MySQL is a free, open-source RDBMS solution that Oracle owns and manages.
-Even though it’s freeware, MySQL benefits from frequent security and features updates.
+Even though it’s freeware, MySQL benefits from frequent security and feature updates.
 Large enterprises can upgrade to paid versions of MySQL to benefit from additional features and user support.
 Although MySQL didn't support NoSQL in the past, since Version 8, it provides NoSQL support to compete with other solutions like PostgreSQL.
 Read more about the differences between MySQL and PostgreSQL here.

 - It’s free: As an open-source RDBMS solution, MySQL is free to use in any way you want.